akshayklal/akshayklal.github.io/content/sfo-global-warming.md

 has been consistently over 50 °F for the last ten years, however from 1946 to 1956 the average annual minimum temperature never went above 50 °F. The average annual minimum temperature has been increasing by 0.06 °F per year (the slope of the trend line in the graph).
+If this trend continues, then in 100 years, the average annual minimum temperature would increase by 6 °F.

 In order to generate this graph, I first downloaded temperature data from the National Oceanic and Atmospheric Administration